-Our principal executive offices are located in leased office space at 42F, Pearl River Tower No. 15 Zhujiang West Road, Zhujiang New Town, Tianhe, Guangzhou, Guangdong Province.
-As we recruited more employees, we leased another office on the 33rd floor of the same building.
-These two offices have an aggregate gross floor area of approximately 2,500 square meters.
-As of June 30, 2021, we have in aggregate 37 branches in Beijing, Guangzhou, Foshan, Dongguan, Shenzhen, Jinan, Shijiazhuang, Jiaxing, Chengdu, Shenyang, Tianjin, Xi'an, Nanjing, Fuzhou, Deyang, Kunming, Hefei, Nanning, Chongqing, Nanchang, Changsha and Urumqi with an aggregate gross floor area of approximately 14,000 square meters.
+Our principal executive offices are located in leased office space at 61F, Pearl River Tower No. 15 Zhujiang West Road, Zhujiang New Town, Tianhe, Guangzhou, Guangdong Province.
+This office has a gross floor area of approximately 2,800 square meters.
+In January 2022, we moved to the above new floor as the management believes that it is more efficient for headquarter staffs to work together.
+As of June 30, 2022, we have in aggregate 37 branches in Beijing, Guangzhou, Foshan, Dongguan, Shenzhen, Yantai, Shijiazhuang, Jiaxing, Chengdu, Shenyang, Tianjin, Xi'an, Nanjing, Fuzhou, Deyang, Kunming, Hefei, Nanning, Chongqing, Nanchang, Changsha and etc., with an aggregate gross floor area of approximately 14,000 square meters.
 We expect to rent more offices in anticipation of our future business expansion.